Princess Alexia of Greece and Denmark

-Princess Alexia of Greece and Denmark (Αλεξία Ντε Γκρες; born 10 July 1965) is a Greek former princess and educator.
-She is the eldest child of Constantine II and Anne-Marie of Denmark, who were King and Queen of Greece from 1964 until the abolition of the monarchy in 1973.
+Princess Alexia of Greece and Denmark (Αλεξία Ντε Γκρες; born 10 July 1965) is the eldest child of Constantine II and Anne-Marie, who were King and Queen of Greece from 1964 until the abolition of the monarchy in 1973.
 She was heiress presumptive to the Greek throne from her birth in 1965 until the birth of her brother Crown Prince Pavlos in 1967.

-Early life
+Biography

 Alexia was born on 10 July 1965 at Mon Repos, a villa on the Greek island of Corfu used at the time as a summer residence by the Greek royal family.
 She was the first child born to the then King Constantine II and Queen Anne-Marie of the Hellenes.
 At the time of her birth, her father was King of Greece, her grandfather was King of Denmark, and her great-grandfather was King of Sweden.